TRAPS is hereditary and can emerge from early childhood to adulthood1-9

 Image of TRAPS rash

-• Erythematous, migratory rash
+• Erythematous, migratory patch

 • Often overlies an area of myalgia and migrates together in a centrifugal pattern